Snider–Enfield

-The British .577 Snider–Enfield was a breech-loading rifle.
+The British .577 Snider–Enfield, also simply known as the Snider, was a breech-loading rifle.
 The American inventor, Jacob Snider created this firearm action, and the Snider–Enfield was one of the most widely used of the Snider varieties.
 The British Army adopted it in 1866 as a conversion system for its ubiquitous Pattern 1853 Enfield muzzle-loading rifles, and used it until 1880 when the Martini–Henry rifle began to supersede it.
 The British Indian Army used the Snider–Enfield until the end of the nineteenth century.

 Design and manufacture

 (From Left to Right): A .577 Snider cartridge, a Zulu War–era rolled brass foil .577/450 Martini–Henry Cartridge, a later drawn brass .577/450 Martini–Henry cartridge, and a .303 British Mk VII SAA Ball cartridge.

 In trials, the Snider Pattern 1853 conversions proved both more accurate than the original Pattern 1853s and much faster firing; a trained soldier could fire ten aimed rounds per minute with the breech-loader, compared with only three rounds per minute with the muzzle-loading weapon.
 From 1866 onwards, the Enfield rifles were converted in large numbers at the Royal Small Arms Factory (RSAF) Enfield beginning with the initial pattern, the Mark I. The converted rifles received a new breechblock/receiver assembly, but retained the original iron barrel, furniture, lock, and hammer.

+The estimated cost of converting Enfields was 15–20 shillings per rifle, and in 1876 up to a million rifles were converted.

 The Mark III rifles were newly made.
 They featured steel barrels which were so marked, flat nosed hammers, and a latch-locking breech block instead of the simple integral block lifting tang.

 The Snider–Enfield used a new type of metal-cased cartridge called a Boxer cartridge after its designer.
 The breech block housed a diagonally downward sloping firing pin struck with a front-action lock mounted hammer.
 To operate the weapon, the rifleman cocked the hammer, flipped the block out of the receiver to the right by grasping the left mounted breech block lever, and then pulled the block back to extract the spent case.
 There was no ejector, so the firer turned the rifle to the right and upside-down to allow the case to drop out.